steqeq/0000/docs/contribute/index.md

 ## Filenames and folder structure

-Please use snake case (all lower case letters and underscores instead of spaces) for file names.
-For example, `example_file_name.md`.
+Please use kebab-case (all lower case letters and dashes instead of spaces) for file names.
+For example, `example-file-name.md`.
 Our documentation follows Pitchfork for folder structure.
 All documentation is in `/docs` except for special files like the contributing guide in the `/` folder.
 All images used in the documentation are